Vines of Clematis

 The technique employed to create the illustrated elements used throughout this design involved a unique mixed-media development.
 It is an interesting result of a bespoke combination.

 The base was made from manipulation of photographic material, which was then topped with an additional layer of digital drawing.
-This design was commissioned to be a digital print, hence this printing method allowed to fully exhibit the watercolour effect and the textural gradation.
+This pattern design was commissioned to be a digital print, hence this printing method allowed to fully exhibit the watercolour effect and the textural gradation.

 The use of the full spectrum of this rich colour palette contributed to this design being bold and distinct.
 However, a regular arrangement and a fair amount of spacing in between the elements provides an offset balance.

-Last design is suffused in a blanket of warm, soft, milk chocolate hues.
+The last design is suffused in a blanket of warm, soft, milk chocolate hues.
 Softly blending with a darker background, all the elements were merged and recoloured into one monochrome white artwork.

 This resulted in a ghostly negative of the initial fully coloured striking option, which makes this one a great complementary pattern.
 This version is the most simplified, yet charmingly subtle and sophisticated.